The bell rang. You moved on.

 🎯 Set It and Forget It

 You don't need to be a stock market expert.
-Most people choose a single "target-date fund" — you pick the year you plan to retire, and the fund does the rest automatically.
+Most people choose a single "target-date fund" — you pick the year you plan to retire, and the fund handles everything automatically.
+Think of it like lesson planning, but for your money.

 Don't have an IRA yet?
 No problem.
 We help you open one at Vanguard — one of the most trusted, lowest-cost investment companies in the world — or connect you with a financial advisor who can help.